 Instructions

-- In a small bowl, combine ⅓ cup flour with 3 tablespoon olive oil, salt, and the za'atar seasoning.
+- In a small bowl, combine ⅓ cup flour with 3 tablespoons olive oil, salt, and the za'atar seasoning.
 Set aside.

 - Preheat oven to 425 degrees F.